PorfirioTramontana/AndroidAsyncSort/README.md

 Intro:

-In Android Studio 1.3, import the project.
+In Android Studio, import the project.

-It may ask to download the Gradle wrapper, which you should probably do.

 Run the application in an Android emulator or on an Android device.